Eukanuba canned dog food receives the Advisor’s second-lowest tier rating of 2 stars.

 Eukanuba Adult Dinner with Chicken in Gravy was selected to represent the other products in the line for this review.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken broth, chicken, chicken liver, chicken by-products, wheat gluten, meat by-products, dried beet pulp, salt, potassium chloride, calcium sulfate, sodium tripolyphosphate, flax meal, guar gum, natural flavor, fructooligosaccharides, titanium dioxide, vitamins (ascorbic acid, thiamine mononitrate (source of vitamin B1), calcium pantothenate, biotin, vitamin B12 supplement, niacin, riboflavin supplement (source of vitamin B2), inositol, pyridoxine hydrochloride (source of vitamin B6), vitamin D3 supplement, folic acid), carageenan, choline chloride, minerals (ferrous sulfate, zinc oxide, manganese sulfate, copper sulfate, manganous oxide, potassium iodide, cobalt carbonate), caramel, vitamin E supplement, beta-carotene.
+Ingredients: Chicken broth, chicken, chicken liver, chicken by-products, wheat gluten, meat by-products, dried beet pulp, salt, potassium chloride, calcium sulfate, sodium tripolyphosphate, flax meal, guar gum, natural flavor, fructooligosaccharides, titanium dioxide, vitamins (ascorbic acid, thiamine mononitrate (source of vitamin B1), calcium pantothenate, biotin, vitamin B12 supplement, niacin, riboflavin supplement (source of vitamin B2), inositol, pyridoxine hydrochloride (source of vitamin B6), vitamin D3 supplement, folic acid), carrageenan, choline chloride, minerals (ferrous sulfate, zinc oxide, manganese sulfate, copper sulfate, manganous oxide, potassium iodide, cobalt carbonate), caramel, vitamin E supplement, beta-carotene

 Fiber (estimated dry matter content) = 9.7%